 Cultivating a mindset of gratitude is important because it shifts your focus from yourself onto others.
 Gratitude makes you feel thankful for what you have rather than always wanting more.

-Gratitude creates an abundance mindset, rather than a scarcity mindset, as you are focused on appreciating and expanding what you have.
-Someone with an abundance mindset focuses on the limitless opportunities they have available, by focusing on the things they have, and the things they’re grateful for.
+Gratitude creates an abundance mindset.
+Rather than a scarcity mindset, gratitude ensures you are focused on appreciating and expanding what you have.

-Gratitude is a feeling of happiness and thankfulness for what you have, and what you appreciate.
-A person who feels gratitude is thankful for everything in their life and lives in a world of abundance, rather than scarcity.
+Gratitude is a thankful appreciation for what you have, and what you are grateful for.
+Gratitude helps people feel more thankful for everything in their life.
+When you feel and express gratitude you live in a world of abundance, rather than scarcity.

 When you express gratitude to someone, the value of that person grows and expands in your mind.

 Want more tips and strategies to bring more gratitude into your life?
 Sign up here for the Time For What Matters newsletter to get the best self-improvement tips and tools..

 Gratitude is important because it will help you feel happier and more self-confident.
 When your mindset is focused on appreciation and being thankful you feel more content.

 Being grateful every day can change your life because your first thought is one of gratitude rather than negativity.